A Taste of Wild Things: Foraging for the First Foods of SpringJulie Daniluk, R.H.N. March 22, 2022

 3) Add the carrot, tamari, salt, and the remaining broth.
 Bring to a boil again, then and cook over medium heat for another 5 minutes until vegetables are tender.

 4) To prepare burdock, scrub the skin under running water with a brush, like you would for mushrooms.
 Do not peel burdock root, as most of the nutrients are right below the surface of the skin.
 And remember, a julienne cut (used commonly in burdock recipes) results in matchstick-sized pieces of the root.

 *Editor’s note: Burdock root is traditionally harvested in the fall after the first frost, or in spring after the ground thaws.
 But you can find it in health food stores and farmers’ markets year round.

 Spring Tonic Soup

-This recipe, adapted from Susun Weed’s book Healing Wise (Ashtree Publishing), is a wonderful way to cleanse during springtime.
-She is a famous wise woman herbalist who has shared incredible plant wisdom.
-If you can’t find yellow dock, you can add extra burdock as it is available both fresh and dried at many health food stores.
+This recipe, adapted from Susun Weed’s book Healing Wise (Ashtree Publishing), is a wonderful dish for cleansing the liver and kidneys during springtime.
+Weed is a famous wise woman herbalist who has shared incredible plant wisdom.
+If you can’t find the herb yellow dock, you can add extra burdock as it is available both fresh and dried at many health food stores.
+(Serves 12-16)